 I have looked upon all the universe’s manifold horrors – which basically means I’ve played a lot of Cthulhu board games.
 There’s something hypnotic about H.P.
 Lovecraft’s sleepy, tentacled elder god, beloved by tabletop hobbyists everywhere.
 Even if you’ve not read Lovecraft’s work, you’ll probably get a kick from a Cthulhu board game – so I’ve profiled the best ones here.

-The best Cthulhu board games in 2023 are:
+The best Cthulhu board games are:

 Guard your sanity tokens, reader – for beyond lie board games so brilliant they’re maddening.